numaproj/numaflow/docs/core-concepts/monovertex.md

     # same as the Pipeline Transformer
     # ...
   sink:
-  # same as the Pipeline Transformer
+  # same as the Pipeline Sink
   # ...
 ```